70 In Is How Many Feet

 The Basic Formula

 The key to converting inches to feet is knowing that 1 foot is equal to 12 inches.
-Therefore, to convert inches to feet, you divide the number of inches by 12.
+So, to convert inches to feet, you divide the number of inches by 12.
 The formula is:

 Feet = Inches / 12